Faith in Buddhism: As initial step

 In the Pāli Canon, different approaches of faith are described.
-Developing faith in someone's person, even the Buddha himself, is of little use when it is too much connected with superficial features—such as physical appearance—and too little with the Buddha's teaching.
+Developing faith in someone's person, even in the Buddha himself, is of little use when it is too much connected with superficial features—such as physical appearance—and too little with the Buddha's teaching.
 Such an approach to faith is said to lead to affection and anger and has other disadvantages.
 It is an impediment to walking in the steps of the Buddha and attaining enlightenment, such as in the case of Vakkali.
 Faith and devotion must always go hand-in-hand with a sense of equanimity.